AttentionThis page documents an earlier version. Go to the latest (v2.3) version.

 - The YCQL API supports only Snapshot Isolation using the

-YugabyteDB does not re-invent storage APIs.
+YugabyteDB does not reinvent data client APIs.
 It is wire-compatible with existing APIs and extends functionality.
-It supports the following APIs:
+The following APIs are supported.

 New changes do not break existing PostgreSQL functionality

 Designed with migrations to newer PostgreSQL versions over time as an explicit goal.
-This means that new features are implemented in a modular fashion in the YugabyteDB codebase to enable rapidly integrating with new PostgreSQL features in an on-going fashion.
+This means that new features are implemented in a modular fashion in the YugabyteDB codebase to enable rapid integration with new PostgreSQL features as an ongoing process.